Insights

 You may also enroll in a health plan through an insurance broker, who can help simplify the process and determine the best plan option for you.
 Working with an insurance broker will not increase your rates – the insurance carrier pays the broker’s commission.

 Open enrollment for individuals runs from November 1 to January 15.
-Barring certain life events, individuals cannot enroll in or change plans outside this period.
-Enrollment in Apple Health is open year-round.
+Unless you qualify for a Special Enrollment Period due to a life event or based on income, individuals cannot enroll in or change plans outside this period.

 Cost Inflation

-In recent years, health care premiums have risen by about 6.5% a year.
-Your premiums will also rise with your age (see the first chart above), as will your overall need for health care.
+Health insurers raised rates by an average of about 7% in 2025[4], an increase that is not unusual relative to past years.
+Your premiums are also likely to rise with your age, as will your overall need for health care.
 It’s important to budget for those increasing costs and to incorporate health spending into your financial plan.

 Your Coldstream Wealth Manager can help you understand your options and how to manage the costs of health care going forward.
 We can also connect you with a health insurance professional who can help compare the policy options available and determine the best fit for your situation.